Eugene McDaniel: Navy career

-McDaniel began US Navy active duty 15 March 1955 and was designated a Naval Aviator 1 October 1956 after completing training.
+McDaniel began US Navy active duty on March 15, 1955 and was designated a Naval Aviator on October 1, 1956, after completing training.
 From 1956 to 1960, he was a Special Weapons Delivery Instructor with VA-25 and VA-65, which was equipped with the Douglas A-1 Skyraider at the time.
 From 1961 to 1963, he was a Replacement Air Group (RAG) Flight Instructor with VA-42.
 From 1963 to 1965, McDaniel was with as an assistant Carrier Air Traffic Control (CATC) after completing training for Air Intercept Controller (AIC) / Carrier Controlled Approach (CCA) in Glynco, Georgia.

-McDaniel deployed on a combat tour to Vietnam as Maintenance Officer with VA-35 aboard starting in November 1966.
+He deployed on a combat tour to Vietnam as Maintenance Officer with VA-35 aboard starting in November 1966.
 He flew 81 combat missions up to May 1967.
-McDaniel was shot down while flying an A-6A Intruder aircraft (buno 152594) on 19 May 1967 during an Alpha strike on Văn Điển, south of Hanoi, in North Vietnam during Operation Rolling Thunder.
+McDaniel was shot down while flying an A-6A Intruder aircraft (buno 152594) on May 19, 1967, during an Alpha strike on Văn Điển, south of Hanoi, in North Vietnam during Operation Rolling Thunder.
 He was listed as "missing in action" until the Hanoi government acknowledged that he was being held prisoner in 1970.
 His bombardier-navigator, James Kelly Patterson, also ejected from the A-6, but as of 2014, it was presumed that Patterson was captured and died at some point later.

 McDaniel was tortured while in captivity during the Vietnam War.
 The most severe torture resulted from his active role in camp communications during an organized escape attempt by his fellow prisoners in June 1969.
 During that time McDaniel was detained in isolation for more than two weeks, severely beaten, bound with ropes resulting in a compound fracture of his arm, deprived of sleep and subjected to electrical shock.
 Even though he was not directly involved in planning the escape attempt, he refused to give his torturers the names of the organizers and accepted responsibility for the attempt himself.
 He is the author of Scars and Stripes, a book telling about his six years of captivity in North Vietnam, with much of it in Hỏa Lò Prison, known as the Hanoi Hilton.